liusida/icalens/notes/artifact-format.md

 `icalens.json` is the machine-readable source of truth.
 It must include:

 - The artifact format name and integer format version.
+- The minimum ICA Lens package version required to read the artifact.
 - The model repository ID, exact fitted checkpoint revision, and checkpoint type.
 - The activation site and layer-indexing convention.
 - The hidden size and input preprocessing steps.